Threats Posed by Extreme Heat

 - Creating heat preparedness plans, identifying vulnerable populations, and opening cooling centers during extreme heat.

-- Using green roofs, improved building materials, and shaded building construction to reduce the urban heat island effect.
+- Installing cool and green roofs and cool pavement to reduce the urban heat island effect.

 - Pursuing energy efficiency to reduce demand on the electricity grid, especially during heat waves.